 7. Technique and Medium.

 The Dream (Rousseau) painting has a medium oil on canvas.
 Now, the art of Henri comes under naive primitive art.
 The composition instantly sets up an uncanny and dreamy mood.
-There is a delicacy in the forms of Rousseau’s style, and it has fixed and limited tension between animals and figures with a harmony of colour, binding them with an abstracticism.
+There is a delicacy in the forms of Rousseau’s style, and it has fixed and limited tension between animals and figures with a harmony of color, binding them with an abstracticism.

 The painting has a summation of qualities with an immense organization of spaces and complex ones.
-There are at least fifty variations of green alone, which is equalled by the sentiment of the artist.
+There are at least fifty variations of green alone, which is equaled by the sentiment of the artist.
 And lastly, there is a heightened form of every symbol with a free intensity.

-Artist | Henri Julien Félix Rousseau |
+| Artist | Henri Julien Félix Rousseau |

-Year Painted | 1910 |
+| Year Painted | 1910 |

-Medium | Oil on canvas |
+| Medium | Oil on canvas |

-Movement | Post-Impressionism and Primitivism |
+| Movement | Post-Impressionism and Primitivism |

-Dimensions | 204.5 cm × 298.5 cm |
+| Dimensions | 204.5 cm × 298.5 cm |

-Worth | Not on sale |
+| Worth | Not on sale |

-Where is it housed? | Museum of Modern Art, New York City |
+| Where is it housed? | Museum of Modern Art, New York City |

 As we understand an overview of the artwork, let us move to the next section for an in-depth learning of the canvas.

-A Detailed Account of The Dream (Rousseau) Painting.
+A Detailed Account of The Dream Painting.

 About the Artist: Henri Rousseau.